IoT Based Contactless Body Temperature Monitoring using Raspberry Pi with Camera and Email Alert

 3. Setting up SMTP Email with Raspberry pi.

-MLX90614 IR Temperature Sensor: There are many sensors available in the market which can give us temperature and humidity.
-What makes this sensor different from all other sensors is that it can give us object temperature and other sensors give ambient temperature.
+MLX90614 IR Temperature Sensor: There are many sensors available in the market that can give us temperature and humidity.
+What makes this sensor different from all other sensors is that it can give us object temperature, and other sensors give ambient temperature.
 We have used DHT11 Sensor and LM35 extensively for many applications where atmospheric humidity or temperature has to be measured.
+Modern contactless temperature sensors with a Raspberry Pi solution can measure body temperature without any physical contact using sophisticated non-contact IR temperature sensors.

 MLX90614 Sensor

-MLX90614 sensor is manufactured by Melexis Microelectronics Integrated systems, it works on the principle of InfraRed thermopile sensor for temperature measurement.
+MLX90614 sensor is manufactured by Melexis Microelectronics Integrated Systems.
+It works on the principle of an InfraRed thermopile sensor for temperature measurement.
 These sensors consist of two units embedded internally to give the temperature output.
-The first unit is the sensing unit which has an infrared detector which is followed by the second unit which performs the computation of the data with Digital signal processing (DSP).
-This sensor works on Stefan-Boltzmann law which explains power radiated by a black body in terms of its temperature.
-In simple terms, any object emits IR energy and the intensity of that will be directly proportional to the temperature of that object.
-MLX90614 sensor converts the computational value into 17-bit ADC and that can be accessed using the I2C communication protocol.
-These sensors measure the ambient temperature as well as object temperature with the resolution calibration of 0.02°C. To know more about the features of the MLX90614 sensor, refer to the MLX90614 Datasheet.
+The first unit is the sensing unit, which has an infrared detector, followed by the second unit, which performs the computation of the data with Digital signal processing (DSP).
+This sensor works on the Stefan-Boltzmann law, which explains the power radiated by a black body in terms of its temperature.
+In simple terms, any object emits IR energy, and the intensity of that will be directly proportional to the temperature of that object.
+MLX90614 sensor converts the computational value into a 17-bit ADC and which can be accessed using the I2C communication protocol.
+These sensors measure the ambient temperature as well as object temperature with a resolution calibration of 0.02°C. To know more about the features of the MLX90614 sensor, refer to the MLX90614 Datasheet.

 Features of MLX90614: